 The USNC/IUGS, with the sponsorship of the American Geosciences Institute, the Geological Society of America, the U.S. Geological Survey, the Bureau of Land Management, the U.S. Forest Service, the Association of American State Geologists, and the National Park Service, convened this workshop in March 2013 in Lakewood, CO, to examine geologic heritage principles and to promote collaboration and cooperation on geologic heritage and geologic conservation in the United States.

-The objectives of this workshop were to begin a dialogue about key principles, sharing of experiences, increasing of awareness, and improved flow of information.
-The keynote talks were given by Tim Badman, Director of the International Union for Conservation of Nature (IUCN)’s World Heritage (WH) program, and by José Brilha, President of ProGEO (The European Association for the Conservation of the Geological Heritage) and UNESCO advisor to the Global Geoparks Network.
-The workshop was structured in five thematic panels, for a total of over 30 presentations: Values and Relevance, chaired by Vincent Matthews, CGS/Association of American State Geologists (AASG); Inventory and Monitoring, chaired by Bruce Heise, NPS; Stewardship and Sustainability, chaired by Stan Finney, California State University, Long Beach; Museums and Collections, chaired by James Webster, American Museum of Natural History; and Education and Outreach, chaired by Ann Benbow, AGI.
+The objectives of this workshop were to begin a dialogue about key principles, share experiences, increase awareness, and improve flow of information.
+The keynote talks were given by Tim Badman, Director of IUCN’s World Heritage program, and by José Brilha, President of ProGEO and UNESCO advisor to the Global Geoparks Network.
+The workshop was structured in five thematic panels: Values and Relevance; Inventory and Monitoring; Stewardship and Sustainability; Museums and Collections; and Education and Outreach.

 The IUGS Executive Committee has appointed a New Activities Strategic Implementation Committee to scope a proposed initiative, entitled Resourcing Future Generations.
 This initiative will address the goal of ensuring a supply of mineral, energy, and water resources for the global society in the next century.
 Achieving this goal requires four fundamental actions by the geoscience community: